 Energy Star building products sound almost too good to be true for Maple Grove homeowners.
 Imagine products that will save you money year after year, provide years of superior service and improve life on earth all at the same time.
-But federally recognized Energy Star building products, used by Midwest Exteriors Plus, Inc. really can light your way to savings and a cleaner planet.
+But federally recognized Energy Star building products, used by Midwest Roofing, Siding and Windows, Inc. really can light your way to savings and a cleaner planet.

 What is Energy Star?

 The federal Energy Star program establishes standards of energy efficiency for many products, windows, doors and skylights among them.
 A program of the Environmental Protection Agency (EPA) and the Department of Energy (DOE), Energy Star creates incentives for manufacturers and consumers to save money, lower their energy consumption, decrease dependency on foreign oil, and reduce our nation’s greenhouse gas emissions.

 Some of the most financially rewarding Energy Star building products are windows.
 For minimal up-front investment, Midwest Roofing, Siding and Windows, Inc. can replace old windows in your Maple Grove home with Energy Star certified products and help lower your future fuel and electric bills.

 In our area, replacing a 2,600-square-foot home’s single-pane windows with Energy Star-labeled products can shave $353 a year off your energy bill.
 The Energy Star label can only be applied to manufacturers’ products that meet the stringent requirements.
 No Energy Star label?
 No sale!